Duncan Sisters: Later years

 Although by now past their prime, the Duncan Sisters continued as a popular night club entertainers act for several more decades.
 They also appeared in several soundies and also on television's You Asked For It.
 In the late 1940s the Duncans wrote and recorded four Christmas selections for the Hollywood Recording Guild Inc.: "Dear Santy", "The Angel on the Top of the X-mas Tree", "Twimmin' de Cwis'mas Twee" and "Jolly Ole Fella".
-These appeared on 7" extended play 78rpm kiddie records.
+These appeared on 7" extended play 78 rpm kiddie records.

 In 1956 both Rosetta and Vivian appeared on Liberace's television show.
 They sang some of their songs and did their Topsy and Eva routine.

 Their act ended in 1959 when Rosetta died from injuries sustained in an automobile accident, where she apparently fell asleep at the wheel while returning from a performance engagement, in Cicero, Illinois.
 Vivian, who by that time had remarried to Frank Herman, subsequently continued performing as a single act on the club circuit.
 She died of Alzheimer's disease in 1986.

-Unrealized movie project

-In 1946, Twentieth Century-Fox considered making a musical biography about the sisters' life after the success of a film of another sister act, The Dolly Sisters.
-The project never got beyond the idea stage.

-In 1952, Paramount Pictures announced plans for a biopic on the Duncans to star Betty Hutton and Ginger Rogers.
-Ms. Hutton demanded a rewrite after reading the first script draft and soon afterward walked out of her contract with the studio.
-Production plans for the film were then abandoned and never resumed.